15 Shows Like Brooklyn Nine-Nine You Need To See

 Another workplace comedy in "The Office" vein, "Superstore" might serve as uncle or cousin to "Brooklyn Nine-Nine."
 Justin Spitzer worked as a co-executive producer on "The Office" before he created "Superstore," a comedy about the trials and tribulations of employees working for a big box store.
 There is also overlap with some of the writers from "Brooklyn Nine-Nine," including "Rutherford Falls" creator Sierra Teller Ornelas.

 "Superstore" feels very much like "The Office," with characters that map almost directly to its predecessor (for example, a Dwight type), while correcting for the modern era with jokes that are less politically caustic.
 Fans of the workplace family dynamic and the romance in "Brooklyn Nine-Nine" will likely enjoy the will-they-won't-they romance between main characters Amy (America Ferrera) and Jonah (Ben Feldman), as well as the general, "Should we be this close?" relationships between the store's employees.
-You can watch the entire series on Hulu.
+You can watch the series on Hulu and Peacock.

 PEN15